-3. Gain or Loss on Sale.
+3. Gain or Loss on Saie.
 The base value of each raised animal in the breeding herd has been counted as revenue at the time it was raised.
-To count the sale value as income would be double counting.
-The income from sale is the difference between the value received and the base value of the animal at time of the sale.
+To count the entire sale value as income would be double counting.
+The income from sale is the difference between the value received and the base value of the animal at the time of the sale.
 If the individual animal approach is used, the base value of animals sold is summed from the individual records.
 If the group value approach is used, the base value of animals sold or died can be calculated using a procedure like that shown in Table 8.
 For our example, the base value of animals sold or died is \$26,865.

+Nu mber of Anim

-Beginning of Year N umber of Animal Beginning of Year Base Value of Animals
+Beginning of Year Description Sold Died Total Beginning of Year Base Value Base Value of Animais Sold

-Description Sold Died Total Base Value Sold

-Calves <1 yr.
-1 1 \$ 240 \$ 240
+Calves <1 year 1 1 \$240 \$ 240

-Heifers 1-2 yr.
-Heifers >2 yr.
-1 1 625 950 625 0
+Heifers 1 to 2 years 1 1 625 625

+Heifers >2 years 950 0

-Cows TOTAL 24 2 26 1,000 26,000 \$26,865
+Cows Total 24 2 26 1,000 26,000 \$26,865